apache/hadoop/hadoop-hdds/docs/content/Dozone.md

   limitations under the License.
 -->

 Dozone stands for docker for ozone.
 Ozone supports docker to make it easy to develop and test ozone.
-Starting a docker based ozone container is simple.
+Starting a docker-based ozone container is simple.

 In the `compose/ozone` directory there are two files that define the docker and ozone settings.